In The News: Both Greaves are TORC Truck Series Champs

 While Johnny is going to continue off-road racing at least in the short term, CJ has other goals in mind.
 “I honestly wouldn’t mind taking a look at running something in NASCAR someday if the opportunity presented itself,” he said.
 “I drove an asphalt super late model at (Wisconsin International Raceway) down in Kaukauna last summer.
 But right now we really just don’t have the time to get into that – at least for now.”

 Joe Verdegan is a freelance writer who covers area racing for Press-Gazette Media.
-Email him at jverdegan2@new.rr.com.
+Email him at [email protected].

 Posted in